IBM/workshop-quarkus-openshift-reactive-endpoints/workshop/README.md

 ### Architecture

-The following architecture diagrams do explain the complete flow.
+The following architecture diagrams do explain the complete flow of the workshop.

 * The 'API Client' invokes the 'Web-API' service which implements a backend-for-frontend pattern.
 * The 'Web-API' service invokes the two microservices 'Authors' and 'Articles'.
 The 'Articles' service reads data from Postgres.